freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/basic-node-and-express/use-the-.env-file.md

 Let's add an environment variable as a configuration option.

-Store the variable `MESSAGE_STYLE=uppercase` in the `.env` file.
-Then tell the GET `/json` route handler that you created in the last challenge to transform the response object’s message to uppercase if `process.env.MESSAGE_STYLE` equals `uppercase`.
+Create a `.env` file in the root of your project directory, and store the variable `MESSAGE_STYLE=uppercase` in it.
+Then, in the GET `/json` route handler that you created in the last challenge, transform the response object’s message to uppercase if `process.env.MESSAGE_STYLE` equals `uppercase`.
 The response object should become `{"message": "HELLO JSON"}`.

 # --hints--